 - Location.
 Be specific: Street name and number or intersection, building, floor, and room number.

 - Describe the emergency situation the ill/injured person is experiencing.
 If the emergency is an accident, specify the type of accident: e.g., a fall, an auto accident, electric shock.

 - Stay on the line until you are told to hang up.

-Whenever possible, the Emerson Police Department will facilitate transportation for urgent medical situations on campus.
-Call the Emerson Police at 617-824-8888 after calling 911.
+- Whenever possible, the Emerson College Police Department will facilitate transportation for urgent medical situations on campus.
+Call Emerson Police on its emergency line at 617-824-8888 after calling 911.
 They can provide additional assistance and help direct the emergency responders.

 For consultation with the After Hours On-Call Physician Practice, resident students can do one of the following:

-- make a request with a Securitas staff member, located in the lobby of each residence hall
+- Make a request with a Security staff member, located in each residence hall lobby; or

-- contact a Resident Assistant to page the Resident Director on duty
+- Contact a resident assistant to page the residence director on duty.